wef216/wef216.github.io/_pages/publications.md

 "[Migration Control Policy and Parent-Child Separation among Migrant Families: Evidence from China](/files/pdf/Migrant.pdf)", with Yuanyuan Chen.
 Revision Requested by the *Journal of Population Economics*.
 <!--   <small>  Conference Presentation: The 2020 meetings of Society of Economics of the HOusehold (SEHO), Venice, Italy, May 2020 (Canceled due to COVID-19 Pandemic). </small> -->

+"The Mental Health Impact of Losing Constitutional Right to Abortion", with [Dhaval Dave][dave], and [Muzhe Yang][muzhe].
+Revisision Requested by *JAMA Network Open* 2022.

 "Sharing Benefits Not Risks?
 Estimating Household Sharing Behaviors Using Two Quasi-Natural Experiments in China", with [Shin-Yi Chou][shinyi] and [Cheng Chen][cheng].
 Revision Requested by *Economic Development and Cultural Change*.
 <!--  <small> Conference Presentation: The 2019 meetings of Society of Economics of the HOusehold (SEHO), Lisbon, Portugal, May 2019; Chinese Economist Society North America Annual Conference, Athens, GA, April 2018; Eastern Economic Association 44th Annual Conference, Boston, MA, March 2018. </small> -->